 Ultimately, whether you choose to cook your steak in oil or butter depends on personal preference and the desired flavor profile.
 If you prefer a neutral flavor and a well-seared crust, oil is a great choice.
 On the other hand, if you want a richer, more indulgent taste, using butter can elevate the flavor of your steak.
 Some people even choose to use a combination of both for a balance of flavors.

-See also What to cook with lamb chops
+See also How to cook alligator tail

 Regardless of your choice, it is important to use high-quality oil or butter and ensure it is heated properly before adding the steak.
 This will help create a deliciously cooked steak that is tender, juicy, and full of flavor.